leahloading/gitbook-docs-test/docs/getting-started/how-to-use-these-docs.md

 - The Journal is an informal document of my thought process throughout this project

 ## See [optional guide](optional-guide.md) for more.

+This guide should give you additional information on finding what you need!

+### Trying out header three :)

+Does this create a page outline?